wheaney/breezy-desktop/README.md

 ### KDE Plasma Setup (Beta)

+Breezy Desktop is only compatible with KDE Plasma 6.

+**IMPORTANT** - Please read carefully through this list before you get started
-When you connect your glasses for the first time, you'll be presented with some options around how to extend your desktop that aren't very clear.
+* **If this is the first time you're using your glasses with KDE**, you'll be presented with some options around how to extend your desktop that aren't very clear.
 Choose the "No action" option to leave the glasses' display independent.
-If you're running KDE on `X11`, you won't be able to launch virtual displays; Steam Deck users note the extra step in the setup instructions for switching to `Wayland`, other users may be offered the option at the login screen.
+* **If you're running KDE on `X11`**, you won't be able to launch virtual displays.
+If you're not on SteamOS, look for Wayland options on the login screen.
+* **Steam Deck users** note the extra step in the setup instructions for switching to `Wayland` if you want virtual display features.
+* **If you're using XREAL Ones** or other glasses that provide built-in 3DoF/stabilization features (e.g. VITURE Beast), you must disable the stabilization features first, using the menu on the glasses.
+* **For the best experience**
+  * To prevent a broken taskbar: in `Panel Settings`, set `Visibility` to `always-visible`.
+  * To prevent a magnified cursor from showing in the wrong place: in `System Settings` / `Accessibility`, disable the `Shake Cursor` effect.

 To setup Breezy on KDE, with your glasses unplugged:
 1. Make sure your glasses are in the [supported devices list](https://github.com/wheaney/XRLinuxDriver#supported-devices) and are on the latest firmware.